-Student credit cards are offered to graduating high school seniors, and to college students over 18 years of age.
+Student credit cards are offered to graduating high school seniors and to college students over 18 years of age.
 This is about the only opportunity when you'll be offered a credit card without having any credit history, and it's not even a secured credit card.
 This is the ideal opportunity to start building your credit history, especially if you use your card wisely.
-Here is a site where you can check out the best offers and apply online for the card of your choice.

 Responsibly using a credit card granted to you at this time will allow you to begin building a good credit history.
 Credit cards can be used for traveling expenses, when you may not want to carry a lot of cash.
 They are also helpful when faced with emergency expenses or moving to a new town (until you establish a checking account where you live).